yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

 The PlatformIO builder scripts (*.json) for modules containing ESP32-S3/C3 already define the build flag _ARDUINO_USB_MODE=1_.
 It disables the USB-OTG mode.
 If not or you want to override it you can (re-)define it in your platformio.ini control file.
 Normally you don't have to worry about it.

 ### First Software Upload to new boards:
 The ESP32-S3-WROOM-1U modules put onto the dev boards during production are often not initialized.
 Attempting a SW upload with an IDE using the (reset & upload) hardware logic on port 'UART' will then mostly fail.
-A serial monitor (Speed setting: 115200Bd) connected to 'UART' only show this:
+A serial monitor (Speed setting: 115200Bd) connected to 'UART' only shows this:

 ```
 ESP-ROM:esp32s3-20210327